-With respect of the Madaouela 1 mining permit, the Company is actively negotiating with Niger government for the final payment of Euro 7 million (\$8.1 million) plus \$2.2 million annual area taxes which will be due and payable when the new Nigerien company is formed to hold the Madaouela I mining permit.
+With respect of the Madaouela 1 mining permit, the Company is actively negotiating with Niger government for the final acquisition payment of Euro 7 million (\$8.1 million) and \$2.2 million annual area taxes from 2016 to 2018.
+Under Niger's Mining Code an area tax will only start to become payable by the Nigerien company once it is incorporated.

 The Company is also required to incur certain exploration expenditures when exploration licenses are granted or renewed for the Madaouela Project and Falea project.

+As of November 16, 2018, the Company has approximately \$0.5 million cash on hand.
 The ability of the Company to continue its exploration and development activities is dependent on the continuing success of its uranium project development coupled with its ability to secure additional funding through equity, debt, joint venture or other means of financing.
 Failure to obtain such additional financing could result in material uncertainty of the Company's ability to continue as a going concern.